edohor/githubRepoSearch/README.md

 Concerning time limitations, most of the code was written in Home.js file without creating and importing separate files for individual components (user info tile, repo table...).
 Also, only one .css file was used.

-While the app is responsive, some cases were not yet handled.
+While the app is responsive and functions on smaller screens, some cases were not yet completely handled.

 Navigation should be fully functional with app displaying user info in according to the username in the URL.